 Four major lounge networks dominate the US credit-card lounge ecosystem in 2026, plus several airline-specific options accessible via credit cards.

-Amex Centurion Lounges — Amex's own network of approximately 30 lounges globally, with new locations scheduled for 2026 openings in Atlanta and other major US hubs.
+Amex Centurion Lounges — Amex's own network of roughly 30 lounges globally, with new locations scheduled for 2026 openings in Atlanta and other major US hubs.
 Accessible only via Amex Platinum or Centurion (Black Card) products.
 Widely regarded as the premium standard for credit-card lounge networks.

-Chase Sapphire Lounges by The Club — Chase's own network, currently 7 locations: New York LGA, New York JFK, Boston, Las Vegas, San Diego, Phoenix, Philadelphia.
+Chase Sapphire Lounges by The Club — Chase's own network, currently seven locations: New York LGA, New York JFK, Boston, Las Vegas, San Diego, Phoenix, Philadelphia.
 Hong Kong closed in January 2026.
 Growing through 2026 with additional locations planned.
 Accessible via Chase Sapphire Reserve only.

 Delta Sky Club — 10 visits per year for Amex Platinum cardholders when flying Delta same-day, unlimited for cardholders spending $75,000+ annually on the card.